Privacy Policy

 - If you use Apple's private relay email, we note that your email is a relay address.

-The Human Network uses WebAuthn passkeys (FaceID, TouchID, or device PIN) to verify high-impact actions like posting and sending messages.
-Your biometric data (fingerprint, face scan, PIN) never leaves your device and is never transmitted to our servers.
+The Human Network lets you register a WebAuthn passkey (FaceID, TouchID, or device PIN) as a sign-in credential.
+The data used to unlock your passkey (fingerprint, face scan, PIN) never leaves your device and is never transmitted to our servers.
 We store only:

 - A credential ID (a public identifier for your passkey).